- View entry requirements for this programme

 Months of entry

-The interdisciplinary M.Litt in Celtic and Anglo-Saxon Studies programme appeals to students interested in comparative study of the Celtic-speaking and Germanic peoples.
-It offers you training in mediaeval and modern languages, thematic literature/history courses which enable you to pursue individual topics in depth, and specialist supervision for a 15,000-word dissertation on a topic of your own choice.
+The interdisciplinary M.Litt in Celtic and Anglo-Saxon Studies programme appeals to students interested in comparative study of the Celtic-speaking and Germanic speaking peoples.
+It offers you training in mediaeval and modern languages, thematic literature/history courses which enable you to pursue individual topics in depth.
+You get specialist supervision for a 15,000-word dissertation on a topic of your own choice.

 The programme, which is unique in Scotland, is a one-year taught course, or two years part-time.
-It is suited for students seeking to continue with postgraduate study as well as those simply interested to learn more.
+It is suitable for students wishing to continue with postgraduate study as well as those who are simply interested and want to learn more.
 It encourages students to think across traditional scholarly boundaries by exploring the interactions between Celtic and Anglo-Saxon cultures, and between the Insular world and Scandinavia.

 - View all course modules

 - Aberdeen specialises in a range of historical and cultural studies in Anglo Saxon areas, Celts, Vikings and other major influences